glegoux/jekyll-tech-blog/src/_posts/2021-11-13-software-versioning.md

 <figcaption>Software states</figcaption>
 </figure>

-The software versioning is the process to assign a version to a software: a version system is chosen with a **version scheme** and a **version strategy** to track the evolutions.
+The software versioning is the process to assign a version to a state of a software: a **version scheme** and a **version strategy** are chosen to track the successive evolutions.
 For example, with a version control system as [Git](https://git-scm.com/), the history of a software is split into commits, where each commit identifier is used as a version.

 <figure>